Bridges Composition Competition

 - Submissions should be 10 minutes long

-- Submissions must be a new composition that will have its world premiere at Ravinia on Friday, June 7, 2019
+- Submissions must be a new composition that will have its world premiere at Ravinia.

-- Recordings of the works are not required, unless the score it notated graphically or in any other unconventional format
+- Recordings of the works are highly recommended, even if in midi format.
+Recordings are required for scores notated graphically or in any other unconventional format.

 The following items must be submitted for the competition.
 All entries must be submitted via Acceptd.
 Incomplete applications, mailed, or emailed submissions will not be considered.